A page of interesting information...

 Interesting fact: I have a twin sister.

-Favorite original song: Breath of Life
+Favorite original song: New Life

 Unique skill: I love to pencil sketch and build furniture (see below)